Nike – stabilisation signals emerge within downtrend.

 Nike’s quarterly report exceeded analyst expectations.
 Revenue totalled 11.72 billion USD, up 1% year-on-year and well above the expert forecast of 11.0 billion USD.
 Adjusted EPS came in at 0.49 USD, nearly double the expected 0.27 USD.

-The stronger performance was driven primarily by wholesale sales growth and recovering demand in North America.
+The stronger performance was driven primarily by the growth of wholesale sales and a recovery in demand in North America.
 Products in the running, training, and basketball categories performed particularly well.
-However, NIKE Direct sales fell 4% year-on-year, while digital channel sales dropped 12%.
+However, NIKE Direct sales fell by 4% year-on-year, while digital channel sales dropped by 12%.
 In China, demand remained weak, with no signs of improvement so far.
 Gross margin also declined to 42.2%, down 3.2 percentage points from the previous year, due to higher discounting, changes in channel mix, and rising costs, including customs tariffs.
 As a result, profitability declined, despite the strong figures for revenue and earnings per share.

 For the upcoming quarter, Nike issued cautious guidance.
 The company expects revenue to fall by a few percentage points and gross margin to contract further by 3.0–3.75 percentage points, partly due to tariffs.
 Operating expenses (SG&A) in absolute terms are expected to continue rising, while the effective tax rate will be slightly above 20%.
-According to management, direct sales through Nike’s own channels are not expected to return to growth over the course of FY2026.
+According to management, direct sales through Nike’s own channels are not expected to return to growth over the course of the 2026 financial year.

-On 30 September, Nike released its Q2 2026 fiscal year report, ending 30 November.
+On 30 September, Nike released its Q2 2026 financial results for the quarter ended 30 November.
 Below are the key financial metrics compared to the same period last year:

 • Revenue: 12.43 billion USD (+1%)